AVAILABLE SOON. SHIPPING IN MAY 2014.

 Q. Can I control it from my phone?
 A. Yes!
 If your phone can load a web page it can control blink(1).
 The blink(1) service on your computer can appear as a password-protected web app for your phone or any other network enabled device.

 Q. Is blink(1) hackable?
 A. Definitely.
-We're working to make the enclosure openable so you can get at the circuit board.
-And if you know Arduino or AVR programming, you can modify how blink(1) functions. blink(1) can be programmed with the Arduino IDE.
-We will include example hacks of how to turn the blink(1) into a USB keyboard and mouse emulator.
+The enclosure is openable so you can get at the circuit board.
+And if you know microcontroller programming, you can modify how blink(1) functions.
+You could even turn the blink(1) into a USB keyboard and mouse emulator!